ringfungi/platform-engineer/README.md

 - Build the Docker image locally
   - Open a terminal, navigate to the project directory and run the following command to build a Docker image:

     `docker build -t platform-engineer .`

-- Run the container locally with the following command to map port 8080 from the container to port 8080 on your host machine:
+- Run the container locally with the following commands to map port 8080 from the container to port 8080 on your host machine, while setting the `ARCH` variable to either x86_64 or ARM, depending on which architecture you want use:
+  - For x86_64:

+    `docker run -p 8080:8080 -e ARCH=x86_64 platform-engineer`

+  - For ARM:

-`docker run -p 8080:8080 platform-engineer`
+    `docker run -p 8080:8080 -e ARCH=arm platform-engineer`

 - Access the app on http://localhost:8080.
 You should see the "Hello Platform Engineer candidate!" message